IdentityPython/pyeleven/README.md

 This should start pyeleven on port 8080.
 Now try to sign something by POSTing a JSON object with 'mech' and 'data' fields.
 Currently 'mech' is silently ignored and RSASHA1 is used for everything.
 This will change soon.

 UTSL, report bugs & Enjoy.

+API
+---

+Sign

+POST a JSON object to

+    /<slot>/<keyalias>/sign

+with the following pattern:

+    {'mech': 'RSAPKCS1', 'data': 'to-be-signed'}